mimrahe/SQLiteORM/README.md

 see [SQLiteORM on jitpack](https://jitpack.io/#mimrahe/sqliteorm)

 ## How to use
+before using this library you must learn about using SQLite database in Android. see [Database in Android developers website](https://developer.android.com/training/basics/data-storage/databases.html)
 ### create version file
 this ORM looks for sql files in assets folder of project. so create a new folder in assets and name it "database". create a new file with extension ".sql" for each version of database.